ocf/mkdocs/docs/staff-docs/scripts/approve.md

 ---
-title: approve: record an OCF group account request
+title: 'approve: record an OCF group account request'
 ---

 This page explains the OCF account approval procedure and the usage of the